-An on-chip SATA controller is integrated into the X10SRH-CLN4F to provide ten SATA 3.0 ports, which are RAID 0, 1 and 10 supported.
+A SATA controller is integrated into the chipset to provide a ten-port, SATA subsystem, which is RAID 0, 1, and 10 supported.
 The SATA drives are hot-swappable units.
+The serverboard also supports the use of a SATA DOM device.